phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 ```

 Make sure to replace `domain.tld` with your actual domain and `/path/to/app/public` with the correct path
-to your Zemit project's public directory.
+to your Phalcon Kit project's public directory.
 The `fastcgi_pass` directive should be adjusted according to your PHP-FPM setup.

 This example provides a basic starting point for Nginx configuration.
 Depending on your server environment,
 additional tweaks or settings might be necessary for optimal performance and security.
 Always consult the